Unified model for non-Abelian braiding of Majorana and Dirac fermion zero modes

-When the TR symmetry~(an anti-unitary symmetry) in the MKP is replaced by a unitary symmetry, the symmetry-protected non-Abelian statistics remains \cite{hong2022unitary}.
-This kind of Majorana pair related by a unitary symmetry is equivalent to a zero-energy Dirac fermion mode bound to a half vortex \cite{Wu_HOTI, yasui2012dirac}, and the proof of the non-Abelian statistics for Dirac fermion modes can be traced back to Yasui et al.'s work in 2012 \cite{yasui2012dirac}.
-This kind of zero-energy Dirac fermion mode can appear as a bound state with a half-vortex attached in a two-dimensional topological insulator \cite{SQShen_PRB_2011}.
-The incarnation of this non-Abelian Dirac fermion zero mode in one-dimensional system is the celebrated Jackiw-Rebbi zero mode, whose half-integer fractional charge \cite{JackiwRebbi, SSH} and non-Abelian braiding \cite{DanileLoss_2013_PRL, DanileLoss_2015_PRB, SSH_braiding} have been discussed in the early works.
+An alternative approach for non-Abelian anyons is the symmetry-protected Majorana pairs.
+The most studied one among them is the Majorana Kramer's pair (MKP)~\cite{KTLaw_MKP, Mele_MKP}, where a pair of MZMs is related by time-reversal (TR) symmetry.
+Owing to the TR symmetry protection, MKPs have been shown to obey a novel type of symmetry-protected non-Abelian statistics~\cite{XJLiu_MKP, Flenseberg_MKP_braiding_1, Flenseberg_MKP_braiding_2, XJLiu_MKP_braiding, Fu_MKP_TQC}.
+When the TR symmetry~(an anti-unitary symmetry) in the MKP is replaced by a unitary symmetry, this type of Majorana pair will undergo a continuous crossover to a zero-energy Dirac fermion mode bound to a half vortex~\cite{Wu_HOTI, yasui2012dirac, hong2022unitary} when fermion number conservation is imposed~\cite{hong2022unitary, hong2024parafermions}.
+Here, the attached half vortex is regarded as the origin of the non-Abelian statistics of these Dirac fermion zero modes~\cite{yasui2012dirac}.
+This kind of zero-energy Dirac fermion mode can appear as a bound state with a half-vortex attached in a two-dimensional topological insulator~\cite{SQShen_PRB_2011}, or as the celebrated Jackiw-Rebbi zero mode in one-dimensional system, whose $1/2$ fractional charge~\cite{JackiwRebbi, SSH} and fractional statistics~\cite{DanileLoss_2013_PRL, DanileLoss_2015_PRB, SSH_braiding} were discussed in early studies.